 How to help those people?
 Listen.
 Look them in the eye and make sure they feel heard.
 Sometimes that’s all we can do, and it’s more than enough.

-Other times someone can be on the verge of death, mere hours to go.
-And yet, they’ll hold on sometimes up to a week until a beloved sibling or child gets there to say goodbye.
+Other times someone can be on the verge of death, with mere hours to go.
+And yet, they’ll hold on for days until a beloved sibling or child gets there to say goodbye.
 Then they let go.

-This seems to indicate that we may have some control at the end.
+This seems to indicate that we may have some control in the end.

 When people ask me how I do this work, I tell them: with humility and respect because I know it’s not about me.
 Pattie Burnham tells the podcast’s producer that one of her strategies is never to imagine herself in the place of the dying person or their family members.
 She tries not to picture her husband or her kids.